I spent a total of 2 years working as a travel agent.

 I know this sounds like a good thing, but if you want to save for a house, or a car, or basically anything other than travel, forget it.
 You see hundreds of good deals on travel every single day, and when a special comes out for somewhere you’ve been thinking about going, you’re bound to book it.
 Working as a travel agent gets you so immersed in travel deals that there’s no space left in your head for anything else.

-I’m sure glad I don’t work as a travel agent anymore.
+All I can say is that I’m glad I don’t work as a travel agent anymore.

 In the end, the stress of the job made my quality of life far worse than the perks made it better.
 I imagine flight attendants probably have similar issues – you get to travel to exotic places for cheap, but you have to deal with a lot of crap on the way.